akash-srivastava-public/Twitter-Hackathon-2020-Profile-Analyser/Readme.md

 ![Use Case-1](https://github.com/AkashSrivastava1721/Profile_Analyser_-Codechella/blob/main/Readme%20Utilities/profile%20analyzer.jpg)

+### Tech Stack

 ## Challenges faced during building this project

 ## Our Innovation and Implementation

+### Innovation

+Tagging the profile of user after performing analysis on their tweets could be a blessing for Twitter users.
+It will be a great ease of access tool which will save the time of going through all the tweets one by one to judge the category of contentent tweeted.

 ### Implementation

+User will first enter the twitter handle.
+Thw Twitter API will return user_timeline
 ![Implementation-1](https://github.com/AkashSrivastava1721/Profile_Analyser_-Codechella/blob/main/Readme%20Utilities/Implementation.jpg)

 ## Conclusion Note